 COB6127 Vehicle Information and History:

-Originally intended as a gift to AC Chairman William Hurlock COB6127 was the last of the Cobra roadsters to have left the Thames Ditton workshop.
+- Originally intended as a gift for AC Chairman William Hurlock

-Price: $ 1,299,999 USD
+Listed Price: $ 1,299,999 USD

 For more information please contact John Scotti directly at John Scotti Automotive